Antek-Gzara-Animations/Quizio/README.md

 # Quizio
-i'm learning JS so i wanted to make a bigger project
+i'm learning JS and PHP so i wanted to make a bigger project